runo-hr/Diction-and-Dictionary-Scrapping/README.md

 5. Packaging the Application
 6. Working with classes and class inheritance
 7. Data Structures and Algorithms
-8. Secret keys for applications
-9. Dynamic routing
+8. Dynamic routing
-10. Creating front ends to web applications.
+9. Creating front ends to web applications.
-11. Using one event listener for multiple buttons.
+10. Using one event listener for multiple buttons.

 ## Development
 ### Files of the app